egokcen/DLAG/README.md

 Simply download and extract the [latest release](https://github.com/egokcen/DLAG/releases) of this project to your desired local directory.

+You may need to specifically install the Matlab Bioinformatics Toolbox (https://www.mathworks.com/help/bioinfo/index.html) before getting started, if it's not already installed in your Matlab build.

 ## Project wiki

 For additional information on getting started, as well as subtler usage details, see this project's wiki [here](https://github.com/egokcen/DLAG/wiki).